danwing/cidfi/draft-wing-cidfi.md

 The network is configured to advertise its support for CIDFI.

-For this step, four mechanisms are described in this document: DNS SVCB records, IPv6 Provisioning Domains (PvD), DHCP, and 3GPP PCO.
+For this step, four mechanisms are described in this document: DNS SVCB records {{!I-D.ietf-dnsop-svcb-https}}, IPv6 Provisioning Domains (PvD) {{!RFC8801}}, DHCP {{!RFC2131}}{{!RFC8415}}, and 3GPP PCO.
-These are described below.
+These are described in the following sub-sections.

-> Standardizing on all or some of these mechanisms is for further discussion.
+> Standardizing all or some of these mechanisms is for further discussion.

 ## DNS SVCB Records

-This document defines a new DNS Service Binding "cidfi-aware" in
+This document defines a new DNS Service Binding parameter "cidfi-aware" in
 {{iana-svcb}} and a new Special-Use Domain Name "cifi.arpa" in
 {{iana-sudn}}.

 The local network is configured to respond to DNS SVCB
-{{!I-D.ietf-dnsop-svcb-https}} queries with ServiceMode ({{Section 2.4.3 of !I-D.ietf-dnsop-svcb-https}}) for _cidfi-aware.cidfi.arpa with
+{{!I-D.ietf-dnsop-svcb-https}} queries with ServiceMode ({{Section 2.4.3 of !I-D.ietf-dnsop-svcb-https}}) for "_cidfi-aware.cidfi.arpa" with
 the DNS names of that network's and upstream network's CIDFI-aware network elements (CNEs).
 If upstream networks also support CIDFI (e.g., the ISP network) those SVCB records are aggregated into the local DNS server's response by the local network's recursive DNS resolvers.
-For example, a query for _cidfi-aware.cidfi.arpa might return two answers for the two CNEs on the local network, one belonging to the local ISP (example.net) and the other belonging to the local Wi-Fi network (example.com),
+For example, a query for "_cidfi-aware.cidfi.arpa" might return two answers for the two CNEs on the local network, one belonging to the local ISP (example.net) and the other belonging to the local Wi-Fi network (example.com).

 ~~~~~
 _cidfi-aware.cidfi.arpa.
 7200 IN SVCB 0 service-cidfi.example.net. (